Question 1. At the end of WWII which group of pilots unnerved German infantrymen so badly they were called the Nachthexen?

 The physical damage these women caused paled in comparison to the shame of it all.
 The mighty Teutonic forces terrorized by women in crop dusters!
 The mighty Luftwaffe, powerless to do anything!
 Ach du lieber!

-Rumors regarding these mighty women were at first boo-booed by American pilots but soon came to be revered by others, most notably the fictional Captain Wilhelm Umberto Grayson in FLIPKA.
+Rumors regarding these mighty women were at first dismissed by American pilots but soon came to be revered, most notably by the fictional Captain Wilhelm Umberto Grayson in FLIPKA.
 Years after the war he would name his “mistress,” a Po2 biplane, after one of them and oh, the adventures they would have together.
-But don’t expect Fi Butters to ever go up with him again.

 After the war these women became one of the most highly decorated regimens in the Soviet army.
 To this date they are still revered: